SaladLab/TrackableData/docs/Sql.md

 #### SQL generate methods and helper async methods.

-SQL wrapper class provides SQL generate methods for every operations.
+SQL mapper class provides SQL generate methods for every operations.
 For example, load operation for TrackableDictionary can be achived by two ways.
 First, SQL mapper and dictionary are prepared.